ipassynk/ipassynk/README.md

 **AI Developer Bootcamp (6 months, Newline)** – covered Python, statistics, prompt engineering, RAG systems, transformer architectures, multimodal apps, fine tuning, model evaluation and agentic AI:

+Currently expanding expertise in AI/LLM application development through hands-on projects and formal training in AI Developer Bootcamp (6 months, Newline) covered Python, statistics, prompt engineering, RAG systems, transformer architectures, multimodal apps, fine tuning, model evaluation and agentic AI.
+See projects at  github.com/ipassynk

 - Working on the final project - An AI-driven grocery intelligence system that parses store flyers using fine-tuned LLMs to extract food deals, normalize product sizes and prices, and enable natural-language queries like “Which store has the cheapest eggs this week on sale?” through an interactive chat interface.
 Used LlamaIndex, Pinecone, AWS SageMaker, AWS DynamoDB, AWS S3
-- Built RAG pipeline using Python, Ollama, and Vector Db Pinecone for document ingestion, embedding, and retrieval and metric calculation.
+- RAG pipeline using Python, Ollama, and Vector DB Pinecone for ingestion, embedding, and retrieval and metric calculation.
-- Dating Compatibility Embedding - build and evaluate a domain-specific embedding model fine-tuned using contrastive loss on synthetic data with sklearn, SentenceTransformers, PyTorch.
+- Dating Compatibility Embedding - fine tune domain-specific model  using contrastive loss on synthetic data with scikit-learn, SentenceTransformers, PyTorch.
-- Built “LLM-as-Judge” evaluation using synthetic Data QA for DIY/Repair. created chat with Vercel AI Toolkit, ShadCN UI, FastAPI, OpenAI, Pydantic.
+- LLM-as-Judge for evaluationing Data QA for DIY/Repair.
+AI chat with Vercel AI Toolkit, ShadCN UI, FastAPI, OpenAI, Pydantic.
-- Multi-Agent Gen AI system for a tennis team league, using CrewAI, Langchain Gmail and GCP.
+- Multi-agent CrewAI for automating tennis league match organization using custom and LangChain Gmail tools, and GCP.
-- Processed medical receipts with Zapier AI agents, integrating Gmail, WhatsApp, Google Sheets, image/PDF parsing.
-- A multi-agent CrewAI system that learns your communication style, retrieves accurate info from PDFs, evaluates responses for style and grounding, and books meetings if confidence is low.
+- Multi-agent CrewAI that learns your communication style, retrieves info from PDFs, evaluates responses for style and grounding, and books meetings if confidence is low.
+- Medical receipts processing with Zapier AI agents, integrating Gmail, WhatsApp, Google Sheets, image/PDF parsing.
+- Coach booking system handling a large number of concurrent curls via Nginx, and  built with  Python, Shell, and  Telegram bot.